Features of a Bachelors Degree in Nursing

 How to Increase Your Nursing Career Options

-If you are already functioning in the nursing field as an LPN or RN without a Bachelor`s Degree, obtaining your BSN degree may offer better employment opportunities, more job security, and increased career mobility.
+If you are already functioning in the nursing field as an LPN or RN without a Bachelor`s Degree, obtaining your BSN degree may offer wider career choices and perhaps increased career mobility.
 In order to meet the increasingly complex demands of today`s health care environment, many healthcare employers now prefer or require a minimum of a bachelor`s degree for their nursing staff.

 How to Improve Your Earning Potential